VadimYermak/Predicting-Data-Science-Salaries/README.md

 ```

 ## Installation Requirements
 Import the following packages before running the script.
-Note that the user will need to create a .env file with their own API keys.
+For the prediction user interface:
 ```
 import pandas as pd
 from pathlib import Path